USAA Auto Insurance Review for 2021

 So if you live in an area heavily populated with wildlife, comprehensive coverage may be a smart investment.

-– Is USAA Cheaper than Geico?
+#4 – Is USAA auto insurance cheaper than Geico?

 Ultimately, which company is cheaper depends on your record and the area you live in.
 For the most part, though, the average rates show that USAA is the cheaper company.